 Managing heartburn is very important in order to prevent GERD and other complications as well to avoid the burning discomfort of acid reflux.
 There are general tips and tools a woman can apply in managing acid reflux, such as adjusting eating habits and keeping a heartburn journal.

 Alternative management methods can help decrease stress and anxiety, thereby reducing the occurrences of acid reflux and heartburn.
 However, these treatments do not address the hormonal or dietary causes behind many cases of acid reflux or GERD, but they may reduce symptoms short-term.
 Some alternative management tips are acupuncture, massage, and relaxation therapies.

 These methods may help to reduce stress and alleviate acid reflux in the short term, but they do not treat the underlying cause, which is often a hormonal imbalance.
 However, several natural treatments that can address the hormonal causes of acid reflux are available.
 Keep reading to learn more about the different approaches to treating acid reflux.

 Acid reflux can be uncomfortable for any woman who experiences it, and it can even damage her digestive tissue.
 In addition, when episodes of acid reflux interfere with daily life, it can progress to GERD.
 Fortunately, there are many effective treatments for acid reflux depending on the cause.

-Three levels of approaches can be taken into account for treating mood swings.
+Three levels of approaches can be taken into account for treating acid reflux.
 These are categorized as: (1) Lifestyle Changes, (2) Alternative Medicine, and (3) Pharmaceutical and Surgical Options.